Home Compare ADP.PA vs SVT.L

 Growth

-Both profiles are strong on growth, but Severn Trent PLC leads clearly.
+Both rank well on growth, but Severn Trent PLC still holds a clear edge.

 Growth — Dominant Gap